 COUNSELING FOR FATHERS

-It even has its own term – paternal postpartum depression (PPD).
-But most have never heard this term as it is not talked about as much as postpartum depression in women.
-Roughly 1 in 4 (25%) new dads experience paternal postpartum depression in the first year following the birth of a child.
 While depression for new moms is likely to develop early during the postpartum weeks and months, for new dads, it could take longer to develop or to be identified in dads.
 We know from research that 1 in 5 fathers experience an episode of depression before their child’s 12th birthday.
 The risk of developing depression is also increased by 68% during your child’s first five years of life.

 THE WHOLE FAMILY IS IMPACTED.

+When a baby is born, the dynamics of the house shift.
+Communication becomes triangular rather than simply back and forth between two people.
 Fathers tend to feel overwhelming pressure when they have children to perform at work and provide for their families.
 They also feel they need to be there to support their partner as she adjusts to her role as a mother.
 For many men, their primary social support is their partner.
 When your primary social support is consumed most hours of the day caring for a newborn, it is natural to feel left out, overshadowed or forgotten.

 Fathers are also at an increased risk of developing paternal postpartum depression when the mother is also experiencing depression.
 When both parents are experiencing postpartum depression (also known as dual postpartum depression), there is a strong negative impact of the overall familial unit.
 Research indicates that babies are less likely to be breastfed and less likely to be put to sleep on their backs when a family is experiencing dual postpartum depression.
 Verbal developmental delays in children has also been associated with untreated dual postpartum depression.